 Your first step is to understand your debt and your budget.
 Ask each bank for a breakdown of your bill that shows the principal, interest, and other charges.
 Once you have it, create a monthly budget that illustrates your income and expenses.
 Don’t forget to include things like food, gas, and contingencies in your budget.
 This will let you know how much you can afford to pay each month.
 And being able to prove this figure gives you leverage in your negotiation.

 Next, take some time to get to know your options.
-There are several different arrangements that may be available to you, depending on the particular bank and your circumstances.
+Several different arrangements may be available to you, depending on the particular bank and your circumstances.
 Here’s a quick rundown of your options:

 Let’s assume that you have access to a sum of money from a family member or other source.
 You may be able to contact the bank and negotiate a reduced lump sum settlement of your credit balance to close out the entire account.
 This could also be accomplished in up to three payments.

 If you reach a settlement agreement, get it in writing.
-You should also understand how any settlement of less than you owe will affect both your credit score and your tax liability.
-Tax law considers most forgiven debt as income, so the amount forgiven will need to be reported on a 1099-C form.
+You should also understand that debt settlements will affect both your credit score and your tax liability.
+All tax law considers most forgiven debt as income, so the amount forgiven will need to be reported on a 1099-C form.

 Why will this work?
-If you’re late on your payments, a credit company may worry that you’ll default on your debts altogether.
-Accepting a lower lump sum is a way for them to recover as much of the money you owe them as they can get.
+If you’re late on your payments, a credit company may worry that you’ll default on your debt altogether.
+Accepting a lower settlement is a way for them to recover as much of the money you owe them as they can get.

 Debt management or settlement program

-While they sound similar, there’s a subtle difference between a debt management and a debt settlement program.
-With a debt management program, you’ll meet with a counselor to restructure your debt, with the intention of paying the entire amount owed until the program is complete.
-A debt settlement program, on the other hand, will work on your behalf to negotiate lower payments or a lower lump sum settlement of your debts.
+While they sound similar, there’s a subtle difference between debt management and debt settlement programs.
+With a debt management program, you’ll meet with a counselor to restructure your debt to pay the entire amount owed until the program is complete.
+On the other hand, a debt settlement program will work on your behalf to negotiate lower payments or a lower settlement of your debt.

 If the bank is playing hardball and you’re unable to make a deal for better terms or a settlement, you might need help.
 Consider working with a debt settlement company.
 These experts are trained to help reduce and eliminate your credit card debt.

-Should you use a debt settlement company for credit card debt?
+Should you use a debt settlement company to pay off your credit cards?

-Debt settlement companies can end up saving you a lot of money in the long run — sometimes as much as 50% or more.
-Interested in investigating a debt settlement company?
+Debt settlement companies can end up saving you a lot of money in the long run, sometimes as much as 50 percent or more.
+Interested in investigating a settlement company?
 Compare your options side by side, along with real user reviews, in this comprehensive list of the best debt settlement companies on the market.